canonical-ols/snapstore-snap-docs/docs/how-to/enable-ha.md

 * PostgreSQL data
 * S3 data
-* Private keys, certificates and configuration of other components of the network topology ie. reverse proxies, memcached, etc.
+* Private keys, certificates and configuration of other components of the network topology (such as reverse proxies, memcached, etc.)

 ## Keep unit configuration consistent
-It is important for the Enterprise Store configuration across units to be the same.
+It is important for the Enterprise Store configuration to be the same across units within the same cluster.
 Divergent configurations will likely lead to divergent behaviour when handling requests.

 One way of checking that unit configurations are consistent is to compare the hash of the configuration options across the units using: